RuneBlaze/pineapple-pen/assets/includes/main_prompt.md

 - {{line}}
 {%- endfor %}

 Think step by step, and give a detailed description of what happens.
-You MUST return a code-block with the Python code using the API provided above.
+After thinking step by step, You MUST return a single code-block with the Python code using the API provided above.